avila-ws/AWS-Technical-Assessment-Examples-AT01/scenario2-api-management/README.md

             *   **Pros:** Minimal disruption to existing API Gateway deployments and CloudFront setup.
 Reuses existing infrastructure.
 Simpler to manage initially.
             *   **Cons:** Internal-only APIs are still technically *reachable* via the public endpoint (though potentially blocked by fine-grained authorization if the Lambda authorizer can differentiate callers).
 Requires careful routing and potentially different authorization logic based on caller source (VPC vs. Internet).

+        *   **Option B (More Secure Separation): Dedicated PRIVATE API Gateways + Existing Regional for Public/Mixed:**
+            *   Deploy *new*, separate **Private** API Gateways specifically for **Internal-Only APIs**.
+These Private APIs are *only* accessible via the VPC Interface Endpoint.
+They have no public DNS record and cannot be reached from the internet.
+            *   Keep the existing **Regional** API Gateways for **Public-Only** and **Mixed-Use APIs**.
+            *   Internal clients access Internal-Only APIs via the VPC Endpoint hitting the Private API Gateways.
+Internal clients access Mixed-Use APIs via the VPC Endpoint hitting the Regional API Gateways.
+External clients access Public/Mixed-Use APIs via CloudFront hitting the Regional API Gateways.
+            *   **Pros:** Provides the strongest network-level isolation for truly internal APIs.
+Clear separation of concerns.
+Simplifies authorization logic (Private APIs inherently trust VPC traffic more, potentially needing simpler auth checks).
+            *   **Cons:** Requires deploying and managing additional Private API Gateways.
+Potentially higher initial setup effort and slight increase in cost/complexity.

 ## 5. Question 3: CloudFront Path-Based Routing Configuration

 *(Content to be added)*